LeeU1911/try-pomodoro/README.md

 * Timer in title of page
 * Modern UI
 * Record number of pomodoros and breaks
-* Reset timer for Pomodoro/break.
+* Reset timer for Pomodoro/break
+* Start pomodoro/break on demand
+* Audio notification when a pomodoro/break is done

 # Build
 Commit is automatically pushed and deployed to https://we-pomodoro.herokuapp.com/